-Hamsters were named after the German word “hamstern” which means “to hoard”.
-The pouches of these small animals don’t have salivary glands making the food they store in their cheeks fresh and dry.
+Hamsters were named after the German verb “hamstern” which means “to hoard”.
+The pouches of these small pets don’t have salivary glands making the food they store in their cheeks fresh and dry.

-There are actually 24 species of hamsters but only five breeds which include Syrian hamster, Chinese hamster, Roborovski hamster, Winter White dwarf hamster, and Campbell’s Russian dwarf hamster are mostly kept as pets.
+There are actually 24 species of hamsters but only five breeds which include Syrian hamster, Roborovski hamster, Chinese hamster, Winter White dwarf hamster, and Campbell’s Russian dwarf hamster are mostly kept as pets.
 These pets can be family-friendly if trained well.

 The Hamster Prices

-The actual prices of the five breeds commonly sold in the market are the following:
+The actual prices of the five breeds commonly sold in the pet market are the following:

 - Syrian Hamster